zinackes/clubos/README.md

 }
 ```

-You can also add TanStack Query Devtools to the root route (optional).
+You can also add TanStack Query Devtools to the root _auth (optional).

 ```tsx
 import { ReactQueryDevtools } from "@tanstack/react-query-devtools";